ChrisquantML/Object-oriented-Programming-in-Python/README.md

 # Object-oriented-Programming-in-Python
-This repository is to mark the process that I learn Object-oriented programming from youtube bilibili or other resourcessour
+This repository is to mark the process that I learn Object-oriented programming from youtube bilibili or other resources